Służew: Housing and economy

 The apartment buildings in Służew-Fort.

 The neighbourhood features several large mid- and high-rise housing estates with apartment buildings, including Służew Fort, located between Wilanowska Avenue, Puławska Street, and Lotników Avenue; Służew nad Dolinką, between Kmicica, Wałbrzyska, Nowoursynowska, Łukowa, and Dolina Służewska Streets; Służewiec-Prototypy, between Lotników Avenue, Modzelewskiego Street, Bokserska Street, and Obrzeżna Street; and a neighbourhood at the corner of Nowoursynowska Street and Dolina Służewska Street.
 Additionally, the area also has several low-rise neighbourhoods with detached and semi-detached single-family houses.
 This includes Służew-Parcele, between Puławska Street, Wilanowska Avenue, Dominikańska Street, and Wałbrzyska Street; Stary Służew, between Fosa Street, Nowoursynowska Street, Arbuzowa Street, and Warsaw Escarpment; and the eastern portion of Służew Fort.

 Służew also features two shopping centres, Land at 11 Wałbrzyska Street, and Fort 8, at 1B Fort Służew Street.
 The latter was adopted from the 18th-century decommissioned fortifications.

 Higher education and science

 Służew includes the research complex at 32 and 46 Lotników Avenue, which houses the Institute of Physics of the Polish Academy of Sciences focused on solid-state and atomic physics, and Łukasiewicz Institute of Microelectronics and Photonics, focused on micro- and nanoelectronics and photonics.
-The neighbourhood also contains the campus of the Warsaw University of Life Sciences, centred on Nowoursynowska Street, as well as the Łazarski University at 43 Świeradowska Street.
+The neighbourhood also includes the campus of the Warsaw University of Life Sciences, centred on Nowoursynowska Street, as well as the Łazarski University at 43 Świeradowska Street, and the Faculty of Management of the University of Warsaw at 1 and 3 Szturmowa Street.